MMGameslogo MMGames

 Reading and writing binary files

-Text and Binary
+Text and binary

-There is a difference between text and binary.
+There's a difference between text and binary.

 All files are essentially binary files.